Caching#

 By default, caching will use the MemoryStore, but it can be configured with any Store, for example RedisStore:

-from litestar.config.cache import ResponseCacheConfig
+from litestar.config.response_cache import ResponseCacheConfig

 from litestar.stores.redis import RedisStore

-redis_store = RedisStore(url="redis://localhost/", port=6379, db=0)
+redis_store = RedisStore.with_client(url="redis://localhost/", port=6379, db=0)

-cache_config = ResponseCacheConfig(store=redis_store)
+cache_config = ResponseCacheConfig(store="redis_backed_store")

 Specifying a cache key builder#